U.S. bishop wows royal wedding with impassioned sermon on love

 Curry, the first black head of the Episcopal Church in the United States, started by quoting civil rights hero Dr Martin Luther King and powered on citing spirituals, medieval poetry and the experiences of slaves in the American south.

 “There’s power in love.
-Do not underestimate it.
-Anyone who has ever fallen in love knows what I mean,” he said at the start of a 14-minute address that jolted the congregation after a long period of serene choral music and formal ceremony.
+Don’t underestimate it.
+Don’t even over-sentimentalise it ...
+If you don’t believe me, think about a time when you first fell in love,” he said at the start of an address that jolted the congregation after a long period of serene choral music and ceremony.

 By the end, he was referring to Harry and Meghan as “my brother, my sister,” and telling them “God love you, God bless you” before the opening notes of the soul standard “Stand By Me” started up.